warpdotdev/docs/docs/getting-started/refer-a-friend.md

 3. "I've referred friends, but they didn't use the link.
 Does it still count?"

 Unfortunately, any referrals who didn't use your link will not count towards the rewards, and we have no way of modifying the referral count.

+4. "The swag tiers changed.
+I previously qualified for X. What happens now?"

+We’ve recently updated our referral program, effective November 21, introducing new tiers and exciting swag items.
+If you have questions about how these changes affect your previous qualifications, feel free to contact us at referrals@warp.dev.